-Copyright 2017, Integrity Resource Center, Inc. Adapted with permission from "Integrity Moments with Rick Boxx," a commentary on issues of integrity in the workplace from a Christian perspective.
-To learn more about Integrity Resource Center or to sign up for Rick's daily Integrity Moments, visit www.integrityresource.org.
-His new book, Unconventional Business, provides "Five Keys to Growing a Business God's Way."
+Copyright 2018, Unconventional Business Network (formerly Integrity Resource Center, Inc).
+Adapted with permission from "Integrity Moments with Rick Boxx," a commentary on issues of integrity in the workplace from a Christian perspective.
+To learn more about their ministry or to sign up for Rick's daily Integrity Moments, visit www.unconventionalbusiness.org.
+His latest book and inspiration for their new ministry name, Unconventional Business, provides "Five Keys to Growing a Business God's Way."